Effective experience rating for large insurance portfolios via surrogate modeling: Numerical illustration with real data

-Now, to asses the reliability for extrapolation, we need to evaluate the out-of-sample performance of the predictive model on a test data set and ensure that it exhibits behavior consistent with the in-sample data.
-Specifically, in this application, as we computed the premiums for the entire portfolio, we use the remaining 95\% as our test data.
-The table on the left-hand side of Figure \ref{gof2} displays the error metrics for both the in-sample and out-of-sample policyholders.
+To assess the reliability of extrapolation, we need to evaluate the out-of-sample performance of the predictive model on a test data set and ensure that it exhibits behavior consistent with the in-sample data.
+Specifically, in this application, as we computed the premiums for the entire portfolio, we used the remaining 95\% as our test data.
+Table \ref{gof2} displays the error metrics for both the in-sample and out-of-sample policyholders.
 In this case, we observe that the error metrics for the out-of-sample policyholders are comparable to those obtained for the in-sample policyholders, with no appreciable differences.
 Hence, extrapolating the predictive power of the model from only 5\% of the portfolio is sufficient to provide reliable predictions for the entire portfolio using the surrogate model.

-To further verify this claim, we estimated the surrogate function using the entire portfolio (100\%) rather than just the 5\% sample and compared the two estimates.
-The dispersion plot on the right-hand side of Figure \ref{gof2} compares these two sets of fitted values.
-It can be observed that the premiums computed using the selected policyholders are almost the same as those using the entire portfolio.
-Therefore, the fitting of the surrogate function using only 5\% of the portfolio is indeed reliable.
+Similarly, from an insurance company's perspective, it is relevant to assess the premiums at an aggregate level to ensure the necessary solvency of the company.
+This means verifying that the distribution of the premiums resulting from the surrogate model is similar to that obtained from the Bayesian premiums.
+To evaluate this, we compare the two distributions using a QQ plot, which is presented on the right-hand side of Figure \ref{gof3}.
+The plot shows that the distribution of the fitted premiums is essentially the same as that of the Bayesian premiums.
+Moreover, Table \ref{gof2} shows a comparison of the error on the premiums but at the portfolio level (i.e. total real amount vs total fitted amount).
+The mean percentage error (MPE) shows that the discrepancy between the aggregation of premiums vs the one predicted by the surrogate model is insignificant with an error of less than 0.5\% for both the in-sample and out-of-sample.

+Therefore, we conclude that the pricing formula provides an accurate approximation of the Bayesian premiums, and the insurance company can rely on the fitted premiums without significant differences in further portfolio-level metrics, such as total premium earned across the portfolio, loss ratios, and other quantities of interest.